tef/crow/README.md

 	- The epoch is the next free slot
 	- The bitfield tracks which items are allocated in the ring buffer
 	- The flags are passed on to mutator threads allocating
-- There's items of (epoch, state, key32)
+- There's items of (epoch, state, lane32)
 	- The epoch lets us know if an item comes before or after us
-	- State lets us know if it's a special key
+	- State indicates what sort of entry (Read, SpinAll, Free)
-	- Key lets us find conflicting items
+	- Lane32 lets us find conflicting items
 - There's only 32 slots in the ring buffer
     - That's ok though, 32 is a pretty big number in terms of active CPUs